thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - New enemy support type - Vehicle Airdrop (lightweight aeromobile APC with squad paradrop)
 - Player Death Penalty mission parameter - how many money player will lose on death
 - Maximum Civilian Pedestrians parameter - how many pedestrians might be simultaneously in the city (allows to tune performance of Civilian Presence modules on weak PCs)
+- Iron Man Mode mission parameter - one life for Petros and Commander.
+If any of them dies, save file will be erased and mission will end (one-time, irreversible action - if option was enabled, value of variable will be stored in the save file)
 - Show/hide top information string (INSERT hotkey)
 - (3CB Factions) USSR, US factions for Cold War Mode (playing against USSR only is possible too, you need to choose Rebels vs Invaders while choosing US Cold War faction in 3CB Factions faction selector)
 - (3CB Factions + Global Mobilization) Warsaw Pact (USSR + East Germany), NATO factions (US + West Germany) for Cold War Mode (playing against Warsaw Pact only is possible too, you need to choose Rebels vs Invaders while loading GM+3CB Factions modset)